yvonshong/Waseda/Computational_Intelligence/Neural_Network.md

 For non-differentiable functions, gradient methods are ill-defined.
 For locally Lipschitz problems and especially for convex minimization problems, bundle methods of descent are well-defined.
 Non-descent methods, like subgradient projection methods, may also be used.
 These methods are typically slower than gradient descent.
 Another alternative for non-differentiable functions is to "smooth" the function, or bound the function by a smooth function.
 In this approach, the smooth problem is solved in the hope that the answer is close to the answer for the non-smooth problem (occasionally, this can be made rigorous).

-How about gradient decent method in nueron network?
+How about gradient decent method in neuron network?
 Consider a two-layer neural network with the following structure (blackboard):

 Hidden Layer: